Essential tremor is a brain condition that causes a part of your body to shake uncontrollably.

 Tremors can range from minor to severe.
-Your tremors may be so minor that they do not affect your life, or they may be severe enough to interfere with normal activities.
-The symptoms of essential tremor in different parts of the body include:
+Your tremors may be so minor that they don’t affect your everyday life, or they may be severe enough to interfere with your normal activities.

-You may experience shakiness in the hands or arms that is usually most noticeable when trying to perform activities using the hands.
+- You may experience noticeable shakiness in the hands or arms when trying to do activities with your hands.

-Your head may shake in an up-and-down or side-to-side motion.
+- Tremors in the head and neck can make your head shake in an up-and-down or side-to-side motion.

-Tremors in the tongue or voice box can make your voice sound shaky when you are speaking.
+- Tremors in the tongue or voice box can make your voice sound shaky when you’re speaking.

-Tremors in your core, legs, and feet can cause balance difficulties or make your gait (the way you walk) appear abnormal.
+- Tremors in your core, legs, and feet can cause problems with balance.
+They can also affect your gait (the way you walk).